MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-configure-automatic-diagnostic-log-collection.md

 To create a blob container in Azure, you need at least the [storage blob contributor role](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor) or the [specific permission](https://docs.microsoft.com/rest/api/storageservices/authenticate-with-azure-active-directory#permissions-for-calling-blob-and-queue-data-operations).
 Global administrators also have the necessary permission.

 For best practices about choosing parameters for the automatic log collection storage account, see [Best practices for automatic Azure Stack log collection](azure-stack-best-practices-automatic-diagnostic-log-collection.md).
+For more information about types of storage accounts, see [Azure storage account overview](https://docs.microsoft.com/azure/storage/common/storage-account-overview)

 ### Create a blob storage account